The world of employment is changing for everyone in Europe. Europeans and Brits working will have an impact on you and the amount of tax you pay.

 For anyone who would rather work irregular hours to mold their job around the demands of family life or a different project, the gig economy offers a wealth of opportunities.
 However, this is assuming that these workers are taking on gigs due to choice rather than necessity.
 As argued by Frances O’Grady, general secretary of the Trades Union Congress, “huge numbers are being forced to take on casual and insecure platform work – often on top of other jobs” and workers are often “treated like disposable labor.”
 This perspective shines an uglier light on the nature of the gig economy and reminds us of potential exploitation of workers.

 Unlike those employed under zero-hour contracts, members of the gig economy are classed as ‘independent contractors’ and therefore do not have the same workers’ rights as those employed under a formal contract.
 Among other things, gig economy workers have no right to receive the national minimum wage, they are not entitled to sick pay or holiday pay, and they have no protection against unfair dismissal.
 Combined, these factors make these workers very easy to take advantage of, and some large companies have even been taken to court on the matter.
 In 2016, for example, Uber drivers won the case to be classed as workers rather than independent contractors in a landmark case.
+That status is in flux in 2023 but they have a strong lobby now going into 2024.

 How Does It Affect Tax?

 Being self-employed means that you are subject to less national insurance than if in employment.
 At present, the rates of national insurance for those self-employed are: Class 2 national insurance at a flat rate of £3per week and nine per cent on profits between £8,632 and £50,000 and then two per cent on all profits over £50,000.
 This tends to be less than the national insurance that would be paid if employed.
-Whilst being employed, the employee and the employer pay national insurance.
+While being employed, the employee and the employer pay national insurance.
 The employee pays 12 per cent of their pay between £166.01 and £962 per week and two per cent thereafter.
-The employer pays 13.8% on all pay over £166 per week.
+The employer pays 14% on all pay over £166 per week.

 Another factor that is a cause for concern in terms of tax revenue is the fact that more and more people are working remotely.
 This shift will inevitably result in businesses relocating to smaller premises or going completely digital.
-Considering that business tax rates currently add around £30bn to the UK’s treasury each year, a substantial chunk could be lost if businesses leave their current premises.
+Considering that business tax rates currently add around £30bn to the UK treasury each year, a substantial chunk could be lost if businesses leave their current premises.

 What Is The Solution For Gig Economy Taxes?